 There is nothing better than camouflaging learning in games.
 They will keep a student's attention and practice a learned skill.
 I wouldn't recommend using games to teach a new skill, but they are perfect for practicing.

-Creating a game is simple too.
-Use a game play you already know (i.e., Jenga, Uno, Apples to Apples, Bingo) and create situation or question cards to pair with the game.
+Creating a game is simple, too.
+Use a gameplay you already know (i.e., Jenga, Uno, Apples to Apples, Bingo) and create situation or question cards to pair with the game.

 - Play Go Fish with feelings cards.